Migrants arrive in Tijuana, Mexico, filling shelters

 The Mexican government and local organizations opened several makeshift shelters in Tijuana this week for the first wave of migrants arriving from Central America with the intention of trying to seek asylum in the United States.

-More than 3,000 migrants, who made their way to this border town mostly on foot, are spread throughout Tijuana, according to Mexican authorities.
+More than 3,000 migrants, who made their way to this border city mostly on foot, are spread throughout Tijuana, according to Mexican authorities.
 Another 7,000 are not far behind.

 The tents in Mapa Park were given to families by organizers from a nearby shelter, Juventud 2000, after it reached capacity and they had nowhere else to send people because all the other shelters also were full.